ci4rail/go-template/README.md

 ## Bootstrap

-When moving a go project you have to adjust the module paths.
+When moving a go project you have to adjust the module path and docker image name.

-Search for `github.com/ci4rail/go-template` and replace with your new module url.
+Search for `ci4rail/go-template` and replace all matches with your new repository.

 ## Setup